IAmWaseem/scr-client-dotnet/Readme.md

 	Client.exe SCR.SimpleDriver port:3001

- Complete detail of the parameters is provided in the Manual found on http://cs.adelaide.edu.au/~optlog/SCR2015/software.html
+ Complete detail of the parameters is provided in the Manual found at http://cs.adelaide.edu.au/~optlog/SCR2015/software.html